ResearchComputing/odor2action/docs/source/main/index.md

 ## JupyterHub (python notebooks)

-[Jupyter notebooks](https://jupyter.org/) are an excellent resource for interactive development and data analysis using _Python_, _R_, and other languages.
+<a href="https://jupyter.org/"  target="_blank">Jupyter notebooks</a> are an excellent resource for interactive development and data analysis using _Python_, _R_, and other languages.
 Jupyter notebooks can contain live code, equations, visualizations, and explanatory text which provide an integrated enviornment to use, learn, and teach interactive data analysis.

-CU Research Computing (CURC) operates a [JupyterHub server](https://jupyterhub.readthedocs.org/en/latest/) that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
-The CURC JupyterHub uses the next-generation [JupyterLab](https://jupyterlab.readthedocs.io) user interface.
-The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
-Additional documentation on the [CURC Anaconda distribution](https://curc.readthedocs.io/en/latest/software/python.html) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.
+CU Research Computing (CURC) operates a <a href="https://jupyterhub.readthedocs.org/en/latest/" target="_blank">JupyterHub server</a> that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
+The CURC JupyterHub uses the <a href="https://jupyterlab.readthedocs.io" target="_blank">JupyterLab</a> user interface.
+The CURC JupyterHub runs atop of <a href="http://anaconda.com" target="_blank">Anaconda</a>.
+Additional documentation on the <a href="https://curc.readthedocs.io/en/latest/software/python.html" target="_blank">CURC Anaconda distribution</a> is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.

 ### Step 1: Log  in to CURC JupyterHub

-CURC JupyterHub is available at [https://jupyter.rc.colorado.edu](https://jupyter.rc.colorado.edu).
+CURC JupyterHub is available at <a href="https://jupyter.rc.colorado.edu" target="_blank">https://jupyter.rc.colorado.edu</a>.
 To log in use your RC credentials.
-If you do not have an RC account, please [request an account before continuing.](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization)
+If you do not have an RC account, please <a href="https://rcamp.rc.colorado.edu/accounts/account-request/create/organization" target="_blank">request an account before continuing</a>.

 ### Step 2: Start a notebook server